 [END FIGURE 2.7 HERE]

 ERF depends strongly on the altitude of ozone changes.
 Two stratospheric regions are mainly responsible for long-term changes outside the polar regions.
 In the upper stratosphere (35–45 km), there was a strong decline (about 10%) from the start of observations in 1979 up to the mid-1990s and a subsequent increase by about 4% to present (SPARC/IO3C/GAW, 2019).
-In the lower stratosphere (20–25 km), there also was a statistically significant decline (7–8%) up to the mid-1990s, followed by stabilization or a small further decline (Ball et al., 2018; 2019), although the natural variability is too strong to make a conclusive statement (Chipperfield et al., 2018).
+In the lower stratosphere (20–25 km), there also was a statistically significant decline (7–8%) up to the mid-1990s, followed by stabilization or a small further decline (Ball et al., 2018, 2019), although the natural variability is too strong to make a conclusive statement (Chipperfield et al., 2018).

 The strongest ozone loss in the stratosphere continues to occur in austral spring over Antarctica (ozone hole) with emergent signs of recovery after 2000 (Langematz et al., 2018).
 Interannual variability in polar stratospheric ozone is driven by large scale winds and temperatures, and, to a lesser extent, by the stratospheric aerosol loading and the solar cycle.
 This variability is particularly large in the Arctic, where the largest depletion events, comparable to a typical event in the Antarctic, occurred in 2011 (Manney et al., 2011; Langematz et al., 2018) and again in 2020 (Grooß and Müller, 2020; Manney et al., 2020).
 Further details on trends and ERF can be found in sections 6.3.2 and 7.3.2.5.

 In summary, compared to the 1964–1980 average, stratospheric ozone columns outside polar regions (60°S–60°N) declined by about 2.5% over 1980–1995, and stabilized after 2000, with 2.2% lower values in 2014–2017.
 Large ozone depletions continue to appear in spring in the Antarctic and, in particularly cold years, also in the Arctic.
-Model based estimates disagree on the sign of the ERF due to stratospheric ozone changes, but agree that it is much smaller in magnitude than that due to tropospheric ozone changes (Section 7.3.2.5).
+Model-based estimates disagree on the sign of the ERF due to stratospheric ozone changes, but agree that it is much smaller in magnitude than that due to tropospheric ozone changes (Section 7.3.2.5).

-Tropospheric ozone
+Tropospheric Ozone

-AR5 assessed medium confidence in large-scale increases of tropospheric ozone at rural surface sites across the NH (1970–2010), and in a doubling of European surface ozone during the 20th century, with the increases of surface ozone in the SH being of low confidence.
-Surface ozone likely increased in East Asia, but levelled off or decreased in the eastern USA and Western Europe.
+The AR5 assessed medium confidence in large-scale increases of tropospheric ozone at rural surface sites across the NH (1970–2010), and in a doubling of European surface ozone during the 20th century, with the increases of surface ozone in the SH being of low confidence.
+Surface ozone likely increased in East Asia, but levelled off or decreased in the Eastern USA and Western Europe.
 Free tropospheric trends (1971–2010) from ozonesondes and aircraft showed positive trends in most, but not all, assessed regions, and for most seasons and altitudes.
 This section focuses on large scale ozone changes; chemical and physical processes and regional changes in tropospheric ozone are assessed in Section 6.3.2.1 and Section 7.3.2.5 assesses radiative forcing.